I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 They don’t come across as your typical, powerful villains.
 While they have no qualms about murdering innocent children to maintain their own youth and strength, they are also desperate and fearful beings, making them more three dimensional than your average evil antagonists.

 Most impressive, though, was the children’s performances in the film.
 Curran as the older Abra holds her own against her adult co-stars and plays both strong and vulnerable so convincingly.
 She’s overwhelmingly positive and good-hearted but with a dash of maliciousness thrown in to intimidate her opponents, a potentially dangerous character trait that she maintains tight control of as easily as she does her powers.
 Also, her chemistry with McGregor makes them a team you can root for.

 I also want to give a standing ovation to Jacob Tremblay as Bradley Trevor for portraying one of the most convincing child victims I’ve ever seen on film.
-His small but impactful part carries the most disturbing and jaw-dropping sequences in the film.
+His small but impactful part carries the most disturbing and jaw-dropping sequence in the film.
 Likewise, Cliff Curtis’ Billy makes for a skeptical but loyal companion for Danny to rely on when he has no one else to turn to for help.

 Watch Mojo's video about the top 20 Doctor Sleep Easter eggs

 Doctor Sleep is definitely a film worth seeing on the big screen.
-It doesn’t have the keep you up at night disturbing horror of Kubrick’s The Shining, nor is it trying to.
+It doesn’t possess the keep you up at night disturbing horror of Kubrick’s The Shining, nor is it trying to.
 It also doesn’t cut corners in satisfying audience nostalgia while unfolding a new, personal and family-themed narrative that makes great use of its time, performances, and visuals.

-My only complaint is that the last five minutes could have been a little more emotionally impactful, but ultimately, I give this film high marks across the board as a future installment of your Stephen King-inspired movie collection.
+My only complaint is that the last few minutes could have been a little more emotionally impactful, but ultimately, I give this film high marks across the board as a future installment of your Stephen King-inspired movie collection.